LONDON MARKETS: FTSE 100 Drops As Travel Shares Rattled After Terrorists Attack In Spain

 Continue Reading Below

-Blue-chip stocks in the U.K. dropped Friday, setting to wrap up the week with a fall in travel-related stocks after terrorists launched attacks in Spain.
+Blue-chip stocks in the U.K. dropped Friday, wrapping up the week with a fall in travel-related stocks after terrorists launched attacks in Spain.

-The FTSE 100 fell 0.7% to 7,339.48, led by declines among consumer goods and services shares.
-The index was facing a second consecutive loss, but was still on course for a modest weekly rise of 0.4%.

 Travel shares were pushed lower.
-EasyJet PLC (EZJ.LN) dropped 2.4% as did shares of International Consolidated Airlines Group SA (IAG.LN) , which runs British Airways.
-Stock in InterContinental Hotels Group PLC (IHG) lost 1.5%.
-Travel-services provider TUI AG moved down 0.4% and cruise-ship operator Carnival PLC (CCL.LN) was off 1.2%.
+EasyJet PLC (EZJ.LN) dropped 0.9%, shares of International Consolidated Airlines Group SA (IAG.LN) (IAG.LN), which runs British Airways, fell 2%, while in Ireland Ryanair Holdings PLC (RYAAY) lost 2%.
+Stock in InterContinental Hotels Group PLC (IHG) lost 1.6% and travel-services provider TUI AG closed down 0.7%.

 Continue Reading Below